mfinger/ConvertDate/README.md

 * Since ordinals don't affect the values parsed out for the date, I chose not to validate ordinals against the preceding number.
 I.e. 1nd and 4rd will be 1 and 4 respectively and not produce an error or warning.
   * I originally had support in the regex for validating them, but Go's regex does not support positive/negative look behinds
     * For those curious, here is the regex I was going to use: `((?<=1)st|(?<=2)nd|(?<=3)rd|(?<=[0456789])th)`
-* I also made the decision to make ordinals required if they are specified in the input format.
-I.e. if you use `d1or` then it will match `22nd` but not `22`.
-  * I could relax this in the regular expression or I could add a new format specifier of `oo` to allow for option ordinals.
 * I made the assumption that the formats could vary wildly where the values for dates aren't necessarily all together, for example
     * `On this 27th day of May in the year of 2023` can be a valid date (see Date Formats, below)
 * I decided to log any invalid dates (i.e. Feb 31st) to the console as a warning to the user in case they wanted to investigate.